 The Washington Voting Rights Act (WVRA) was created to address the systemic exclusion of people of color from the political process.
 This would provide support to ensure that local elections allow for accurate representation of the district they represent.
-Recently Yakima, which, prior to the adoption of district voting, had never elected a Latino council member, despite 40% of the district being Latino, spent ~\$1 million defending their election system against the ACLU and lost.
+Recently Yakima, which had up until this election never elected a Latino council member despite 40% of the district being Latino, spent ~\$ 1 million defending their election system against the ACLU and lost.
 The WVRA would help to create truly representative districts to prevent these problems, but also creates a different court channel than the federal process that will be more efficient in time and money.